9 Festive Christmas Dinner Party Ideas

 Making time for everyone during the holidays is tough.
 There are so many people to see, so much shopping to do, and so little time to do it all before the new year.
 But, with proper planning, you can celebrate with the ones who matter most.
 A Christmas dinner party is the perfect opportunity to celebrate the holiday season with your chosen family.
-It can be a simple, intimate affair hosted in your home or a big event, depending on your hosting style.
+Depending on your hosting style, it can be a simple, intimate affair hosted in your home or a big event.
 Here’s a guide full of fun Christmas dinner party ideas that will get everyone in the holiday spirit.
 Enjoy!

 1. Design the perfect tablescape

-Most of the party will, of course, be spent at the dinner table, so make it beautiful and festive!
+Of course, you all will spend most of the party at the dinner table, so make it beautiful and festive!
 At each place setting, set up place cards with your guests’ names on them.
 The place cards can be red and green or Christmas shapes like gifts, sleighs, or trees.
 Use a tablecloth and placemats, chargers, cloth napkins, napkin rings, and consider adding a table runner (it could even be a strip of fake snow made of cotton!).
 The Dollar Store is an excellent place to find elegant tableware for less.

 You can top the table with snowy trees and snowmen to create a winter wonderland look or pine cones and holly from a craft store.
 Gather a collection of reindeer and other Christmas characters to create a scene, or stick to a traditional nativity scene if you celebrate the holiday as part of Christianity.